PseudoKnight/CH-mcMMO/README.md

 Getting Started
 ---------
-To test things out, open your aliases.msa folder and add in the following alias:
+To test things out, open your **aliases.msa** file and add in the following alias:

     /skills = msg(mcmmo_get())
 Run **/reloadaliases** in game to load the change in, and then run **/skills**.
 You should see an array of your skills in chat, like this: